 The Defending our Pacific tour also highlighted the urgent need to protect ocean life in the Pacific from destructive industrial fishing and create marine reserves.
 Greenpeace East Asia joined with local Taiwanese groups to call attention to the plight of our last tuna stocks and urge the Taiwanese government to support efforts to defend our oceans and better regulate its tuna fleet.

 Flags of Convenience

-In 2010, we published The Inconvenient Truth of Taiwan’s Flags of Convenience, which identified over 300 Taiwanese-owned and/or operated fishing vessels that are registered in foreign countries and thus evade regulation from Taiwan’s Fisheries Agency (FA).
+In 2010, we published The Inconvenient Truth of Taiwan’s Flags of Convenience, which identified hundreds of Taiwanese-owned and/or operated fishing vessels that are registered in foreign countries and thus evade regulation from Taiwan’s Fisheries Agency (FA).
 The report also exposes shortcomings and loopholes in the FA’s distant-water fishery management policies.
 After a year of investigation, research, and lobbying work, we successfully pushed Taiwan to soften its attitude on the closure of high seas pockets in the Pacific Ocean at the annual meeting of the Western and Central Pacific Fisheries Commission in December 2010 in Hawaii.

 Our public engagement activity in Taiwan, “The Last Tuna,” motivated over 10,000 people over two months to sign a petition asking the fishing industry to support the establishment of an international marine reserve in the Pacific Ocean, as well as other conservation solutions.

 Greenpeace has been documenting and exposing the overfishing crisis facing the Pacific.